-language to learn a new one.
+In the approach of inter-comprehension between related languages several languages of the same linguistic family are studied in parallel; these are either languages related to the learner's mother tongue (or the language of education) or related to a language already learnt.
+In this approach there is systematic focus on receptive skills, as the development of comprehension is the most tangible way of using the knowledge of a related language to learn a new one.
 In the second half of the 1990s there was innovative work in this area with adult learners (including university students), in France and other countries speaking romance languages, as well as in Germany.
 Many were supported at a European level in the programmes of the European Union.
 Examples of this approach are to be found in certain materials produced for awakening to language approaches, but in general there has been little development of inter-comprehension for children.

 Recent European projects have enabled awakening to language movements to develop on a broader scale, defining it as follows: "awakening to language is used to describe approaches in which some of the learning activities are concerned with languages which it is not the mission of the school to teach."
 This does not mean that the approach is concerned just with such languages.
 The approach concerns the language of education and any other language which is in the process of being learnt.
 But it is not limited to these "learnt" languages, and integrates all sorts of other linguistic varieties - from the environment, from their families... and from all over the world, without exclusion of any kind...
-Because of the number of languages on which learners work - very often, several dozen - the awakening to languages may seem to be the most extreme form of pluralistic approach.
-It was designed principally as a way of welcoming schoolchildren into the idea of linguistic diversity (and the diversity of their own languages) at the beginning of school education, as a vector of fuller recognition of the languages "brought" by children with more than one language available to them and, in this way, as a kind of preparatory course developed for primary schools, but it can also be promoted as a support to language learning throughout the learners' school career.
+Because of the number of languages on which learners work - very often, several dozen - the awakening to languages may seem to be the most extreme form of pluralistic diversity (and the diversity of their own languages) at the beginning of school education, as a vector of fuller recognition of the languages "brought" by children with more than one language available to them and, in this way, as a kind of preparatory course developed for primary schools, but it can also be promoted as a support to language learning throughout the learners' school career.